Tokazama/AxisIndices.jl/docs/src/coeftable.md

 ## Automating the table

 We can actually do even better if this format should always be the default by making a new axis type and redefining the `coefarray` method.
+The following will result in any array with a `CoefHeader` printing exactly how we'd like it to by default.
 Note that this is a quick and dirty way of getting a new axis.
 See `TimeAxis Guide` for a better guide on making an axis.
 ```julia